Mekala02/cuny_control_project/README.md

 ## Homework Assignment

-In this homework assignment, you'll be developing trajectory tracking algorithms using both the Pure Pursuit and Stanley methods.
-Below are the instructions needed for the implemetation of each controller:
+With this homework assignment we aim to provide you with the experience in the development of basic geometric control algorithms; i.e. pure pursuit and stanley.
+For this purpose, the provided code in this repository already has the necessary ROS2 and Gazebo Sim communication codes.
+So, you could consider it an an example for your future work.
+Below are your specific tasks for this assignment.

-### Pure Pursuit Controller
+### For Pure Pursuit Controller

-**Task:** To implement the pure pursuit control algorithm by writing your code in the `generate_control_output` section that calculates the steering angle required for the trajectory tracking.
+**Task:** To develop a pure pursuit control algorithm by writing your code in the indicated section below (generate_control_output).
+This algorithm should calculate the steering angle required for the trajectory tracking.

 **Instructions:**
 - Utilize the waypoints stored in `self.waypoints` to determine the optimal steering angle for the vehicle to follow the predefined path.